bindiego/local_services/k8s/gke/elastic/readme.md

 type: zonal SSD

-best for: Data nodes, Master nodes, ML nodes
+best for: Data nodes (hot/warm), Master nodes, ML nodes

 2. dingo-pdssd-ha

 type: regional SSD

-best for: Master nodes, Data nodes
+best for: Master nodes, Data nodes (hot/warm)

 3. dingo-pdhdd

 type: zonal HDD

-best for: ML nodes, Ingest nodes, Coordinating nodes, Kibana, APM
+best for: ML nodes, Ingest nodes, Coordinating nodes, Kibana, APM, Data nodes (cold)

 4. dingo-pdhdd-ha

 type: regional HDD

+best for: Data nodes (cold)

 ### Elasticsearch nodes topology

 ### k8s/GKE cluster node & Elasticsearch node sizing

-### Ingress
+#### Scale GKE cluster default-pool

+`./bin/gke.sh scale <number>`

+NOTE: the `<nubmer>` here is number of nodes in **each zone**

+#### Scale the workloads

+1. Elasticsearch

+Update `spec.nodeSets.count` for the specific group of nodes, then `./bin/es.sh deploy`

+2. All others

+Update `spec.count`, then `./bin/kbn.sh deploy` for Kibana and so on so forth.

 ### Upgrade

+Simply update `spec.version` then run `./deploy/es.sh deploy` and you done.
+All other services, e.g. Kibana, APM will be the same.

+NOTE: downgrade is **NOT** supported

+We have always set `spec.nodeSets.updateStrategy.changeBudget.maxUnavailable` smaller than `spec.nodeSets.count`, usually `N - 1`.
+If the `count` is `1`, then set the `maxUnavailable` to `-1`.

+In case if you have 3 master nodes across 3 zones and defined in 3 nodeSets, you do not have to worry about they may offline at the same time.
+The ECK operator could handle that very well :)

 ### Miscs

+#### Clean up